-- a completed application form; - the correct fee.
-Please see Appendix 1; - a completed operating schedule (see below); - a plan of the premises drawn on a scale of 1:100 (in the prescribed form please see section on plans) to which the application relates; - if the application involves the supply of alcohol, a form of consent from the person who is to be specified in the licence as the designated premises supervisor (a personal licence holder).
+- A completed application form; - Payment of the correct fee.
+Please see Appendix 1; - Evidence that the applicant (individual applicants as well as those in a partnership) has the right to work in the UK.
+Please see Appendix 2B; - A completed operating schedule (see below); - A plan of the premises drawn on a scale of 1:100 (in the prescribed form - please see section on plans) to which the application relates; - ilf the application involves the supply of alcohol, a form of consent from the person who is to be specified in the licence as the designated premises supervisor (a personal licence holder).